tucats/gopackages/compiler/README.md

         if i == 5 {
             continue
         }
-        print i
+        fmt.Println( i )
     }

-This loop run run only all ten times, but will only print the values 0..4 and 6..9.
+This loop run run only all ten times, but will only output the values 0..4 and 6..9.
 When the index `i` is equal to 5, the loop starts again at the top of the loop with the next index value.